tomas-skalicky/coin_trading_algorithms__python/README.md

 left for later (see the section "How to identify a strong enough base?").

 Assume that a strong support (resp. resistance) is being broken the first time.
-The graph of the coin is **healthy** if the price comes back to the base price in a close future and this happens for every strong base .
+The graph of the currency pair is **healthy** if the price comes back to the base price in a close future and this happens for every strong base .
 Note the price can start falling (resp. rising) again just after the price has come back to the broken support (resp. resistance).

-The **base currency** is the currency kept long term due to limited volatility and high liquidity.
-The **market (=target) currency** is the currency which ups and downs expressed in the base currency wanted to be leveraged to achieve profit.
-The **currency pair** BTC-USDT consists of the market currency BTC and base currency USDT.

 ## Algorithm